nitesh22651/python/README.md

 Enter your choice: 2

 Tasks:
-1. Buy groceries - Not Done
+1. assignment completion - Not Done
+2. project work - Not Done
+3. running or gym - Not Done

 To-Do List:
 1. Add task